 Primitivo isn’t super jammy like a Californian Zinfandel, nor is it quite as rich.
-However it is an easy drinking red with warm flavours of plum, dried cherries, and is soft in tannin.
-The wine differs due to climate, as well as differences in old world vs new world wine-making processes.
+However, it is an easy drinking red with warm flavours of plum, dried cherries, and is soft in tannin.
+The wine differs due to climate, as well as differences in the old world vs new world wine-making processes.

 Some people complain that Primitivo is a little low in character and complexity and high in alcohol.
 To combat this, Italian winemakers often age Primitivo in small oak barrels, as well as take extra care in the vineyards so the grapes do not become overripe.

 Primitivo is the Italian equivalent of California’s Zinfandel, but with a little more Italian flair.
-Generally Primitivo is much more acidic that Zinfandel, which makes it an excellent choice with tomato based dishes.
+Generally, Primitivo is much more acidic that Zinfandel, which makes it an excellent choice with tomato-based dishes.
 There is also less alcohol in Primitivo than Zinfandel, making this a more suitable wine for afternoon lunches.
 Below are four of our top choices.

 Primitivo Red Wine and Eggplant Parmesan Pairing